Anxiety Therapy

 Many Black Women Experience Self-Blame And A Need To Be “Perfect”

-A Therapist Can Offer Perspective About Anxiety’s Impact On Your Ability To Feel Fulfilled And Functional
+A Therapist Can Offer Perspective on Anxiety’s Impact on Your Life

 I Specialize In Therapy For Black Women Struggling With Feelings Of Stress, Overwhelm, And Anxiety

-You are not behind and as long as you’re here, there’s time to pave the way forward.
-There are still so many new possibilities, fulfilling experiences, and moments of joy awaiting you.
-It would be an honor to support you in the process of making room for what’s next.
+You are not behind.
+As long as you’re here, there’s time to create something new.
+There are still so many possibilities, fulfilling experiences, and quiet moments of joy waiting for you.
+It would be an honor to walk beside you as you make room for what’s next.

 woman smiling with child